SSAP Frequently Asked Questions

 The Registered Administrator: The Trustees of your SSAS or Small Self Administered Pension, must appoint a Registered Administrator.
 This is the person who has the responsibility of keeping the records for your pension.
 They prepare the Annual Benefit Statement as well as making annual returns to the Pensions Board, Revenue and for some schemes The Central Bank.

-The Member: You as the beneficiary are classed as the member and technically your role is to make investment decisions within the SSAS.
-Most SSAS's in Paul Ryan PFC would have the member also appointed as a Trustee.
+The Member: You as the beneficiary are classed as the member and technically your role is to make investment decisions within the SSAS in conjuction with ourselves your Advisor.
 As a member in a Small Self Administered Pension you control the investment decisions made within your pension arrangement.
-You would work with your Investment Manager, The Pensioneer Trustee and indeed your Financial Advisor to come up with a suitable investment strategy for your fund.
+You would work with your Investment Manager, The Pensioneer Trustee and indeed your Financial Advisor (us) to come up with a suitable investment strategy for your fund.

 The Investment Manager: You as the member / beneficiary may also wish to appoint an investment manager to help with your investment decisions within your pension, this can be done in conjunction with your adviser based on your desired Investment requirements.